+44 (0)1604 968 820 Speak to an expert

 Be sure to visualise the data to better understand patterns and trends, as you’ll likely discover things you would’ve missed if only using raw data.

-Step 5: Choose demand planning method
+Step 5: Choose a demand planning method

 When you’re happy with the data analysis part of this process, it’s time to start demand planning.

-There are several different demand planning methods, and which is most suitable for you will depend on your skill level, data set, size and complexity of your business, and the specific goals and objectives of your demand plan.
+There are several different demand planning methods, and which is most suitable for you will depend on your skill level, data set, and the size and complexity of your business, and the specific goals and objectives of your demand plan.

 Here are some of the most popular demand planning methods:

 • Historical data method: This is the most straightforward method, which involves looking at historical data to make assumptions and predictions about future demand.
-The more historical sales data you have, the more accurate your results will be.
+The more historical data you have, the more accurate your results will be.
 It’s suitable for smaller businesses with a limited number of SKUs.

 • Econometric method: A more complex method that involves a series of calculations and the use of mathematical formulas.
 The econometric method makes use of internal sales data as well as external market data to make smart predictions about demand.